luccas-specht/dragons-challence/README.md

 You can send how many PR's do you want, I'll be glad to analyse and accept them!
 And if you have any question about the project...

-Send me a email: luccasspecht70@gmail.com
+Send me a email: luccasspecht70@gmail.com.

-Connect with me at [LinkedIn](https://www.linkedin.com/in/luccas-specht/)
+Connect with me at [LinkedIn](https://www.linkedin.com/in/luccas-specht/).

 Thank you!

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/luccas-specht/dragons-challenge/blob/develop/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/luccas-specht/dragons-challenge/blob/develop/LICENSE) file for details.